-- 9. Accuracy, Maintenance, Support: Indicator calculation is based on audited data.
+Indicator was audited by the Office of the Legislative Auditor.
 Guidelines for reporting educational contacts were established and personnel trained on how to report.
-Follow-up calls are made regularly and supporting documents are required to check for consistency and accuracy. - 10.
-Responsible Person: The research scientists, extension specialists, extension staff, and the Office of Planning and Evaluation are responsible for this indicator.
+Follow-up calls are made regularly and supporting documents are required to check for consistency and accuracy.